wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-work-with-parameters/includes/2-work-with-parameters.md

 ## Video 11: Working with Parameters - Part 1

-In this 9-minute video Peter Myers and Chris Finlan introduce query parameters and report parameters.
+In this 9-minute video, Peter Myers and Chris Finlan introduce query parameters and report parameters.

 Parameters are typically used to filter report data.
 There are two types, and while their purposes are different, they are often related: